shahansshetty/Not_a_chatbot/readme.md

 Enjoy

 ## Credits
-*credits to this YouTube video https://youtu.be/q5HiD5PNuck?si=3fHdYUEZW4W7tdxQ to help me build the chatbot
+* credits to this YouTube video https://youtu.be/q5HiD5PNuck?si=3fHdYUEZW4W7tdxQ to help me build the chatbot

+#### Comming soon:
+* Adapting to flask